-Chiang Khong is a border town located near the Golden Triangle.
+2017, May 20 – Chiang Khong is a border town located near the Golden Triangle.
 As such, it is home to different marginalized ethnic minority groups, migrants, and refugees.
 Many of these people are stateless with little to no access to education or healthcare, making them extremely vulnerable to human trafficking, sexual exploitation, and abuse.
 Chiang Khong acts as a starting, transit, and destination point for traffickers and those looking to exploit vulnerable populations.
-At CFG, we aim to make long-lasting and sustainable change through our projects, but sometimes there are people who need more immediate help to ensure a parent can feed a child for another day, send a daughter to finish her schooling, or have a safe place to live.
-By raising money for ten Emergency Cases, CFG hopes to give ten families a sense of security and an avenue towards empowerment.
+At Center for Girls, we aim to make long-lasting and sustainable change through our projects, but sometimes there are people who need more immediate help to ensure a parent can feed a child for another day, send a daughter to finish her schooling, or have a safe place to live.
+By raising money for ten Emergency Cases, Center for Girls hopes to give ten families a sense of security and an avenue towards empowerment.

 While most Center for Girls-sponsored projects are sustainable, participatory, and take place over several years, staff oftentimes encounter exceptional cases of individuals or families who need immediate assistance.
-With this in mind, CFG’s international volunteer began fundraising in Thailand and abroad for ten such cases.
-The case list was assembled by our CFG Director with the help of our partners at Khiang Rim Khong.
+With this in mind, Center for Girls‘ international volunteer began fundraising in Thailand and abroad for ten such cases.
+The case list was assembled by our Center for Girls Director with the help of our partners at Khiang Rim Khong.
 Khiang Rim Khong educates community members on sexual health and HIV/AIDs prevention, while providing free counseling to those in need.
 Therefore, they were aware of several individuals, who are living with HIV or are affected by the infection in some way, struggling to stay in school or support their families.
-Added together with cases that had been brought to CFG, a list of ten emergency cases was compiled.
+Added together with cases that had been brought to Center for Girls, a list of ten emergency cases was compiled.

 Kay* is 29 years old and part of the Hmong ethnic minority group.
 She is mute, illiterate, and mentally handicapped.
 Kay was raped over the New Year and is now six months pregnant.
 When her baby is born, her family will not have enough money to raise the child.